knexator/blog/_time_genres/2d-time.md

 the up-right direction, only down-right).
 If not, there would be a timeline-like line which contained both points, meaning that that timeline would see the "egg hatching" event twice.
 We will call lines with this property event-like.

-In 1 dimensional time, with point-like events, the order is always clear.
+In 1D time, with point-like events, the order is always clear.
 However, in the diagram, there seems to be an interesting property of these event-lines: they can cross, meaning that the events aren't objectively ordered.
-Is this some exciting property of 2 dimensional time?
+Is this some exciting property of 2D time?
 No: the event lines can cross only if their order makes no measurable difference.
 There can't be a third object whose final state depends on the ordering of "egg hatching" and "quarter moon": if there was, it would have a single state at the end, meaning that all timelike-line lines reaching that point saw the same order of events.

-My main motivation for thinking about 2 dimensional time was that the number of events that it could fit would grow quadratically instead of linearly.
+My main motivation for thinking about two-dimensional time was that the number of events that it could fit would grow quadratically instead of linearly.
 We now see that that isn't the case: we added an extra dimension of time and in return got an extra dimension of events, leaving us back with a linear number of events.
 In this sense, a story in two-dimensional time loses nothing if you pick any timeline-like line inside and follow it, forgetting about everything that happens outside it.
 Oh well, the road here was kind of fun.
-Despite everything, if anyone finds or creates some game (or book, or anything) that uses
-2 dimensions of time in an interesting and consistent way, I'd love to hear about it!
+Despite everything, if anyone finds or creates some game (or book, or anything) that uses a second dimension of time in an interesting and consistent way, I'd love to hear about it!

 -----